egstar/alx-low_level_programming/0x00-hello_world/README.md

 	- Create an executable file that prints out a string using puts function with return(0)

 - Task 5
-	- Create an exectuable file that prints out a string using printf function with return(0)
+	- Create an executable file that prints out a string using printf function with return(0)

+- Task 6
+	- Create an executable file that prints the size of each type of givin types with return (0)